gulsial/SQL/README.md

 # Gulrukh's SQL Portfolio

 Welcome to my SQL portfolio!
 This code repository contains examples of SQL I have written.
-Feel free to take a look and reach out if you have any questions by email at gulsial@gmail.com.
+Feel free to reach out to me at gulsial@gmail.com.